martimanzano/SSI-assessment/README.md

 ## Contact
-For problems regarding this component, please open an issue in the [issues section](https://github.com/q-rapids/qrapids-si_assessment/issues).
-You can find some guidelines for submitting issues in the [Q-Rapids repository](https://github.com/q-rapids/q-rapids/blob/master/CONTRIBUTING.md).
+For problems regarding this component, please open an issue in the [issues section](https://github.com/martimanzano/SSI-assessment/issues).

-For general information, please use the [Q-Rapids project website](http://www.q-rapids.eu/contact).